-Single Pass removal is the standard removal process for tattoo removal.
+Single Pass removal is the standard removal process.
 With this method only one pass is performed per office visit.
 A local anesthesia will be applied to the skin pre-treatment to make the tattoo removal process as painless as possible.
 The procedure lasts around ten minutes.
 When it’s over, you can return to your regularly scheduled activities—there is minimal downtime and procedures are often 6 weeks apart.
 It often takes 8-20 passes for complete removal.

 R20 Removal Method for Fast Tattoo Removal

 Instead of only completing one pass of the laser during the office visit, there are up to four passes used to treat the tattoo during the same visit.
-The passes are completed with a twenty minute rest in between treatments.
+The passes are completed with a twenty-minute rest in between treatments.
 The R20 tattoo removal method of completing four tattoo removal treatments during one office visit allows the laser to reach greater depths than with one single pass of the Q-switched laser.
 In larger tattoos we suggest starting with only 2 passes per office visit.
-The R20 method of tattoo removal is effective and safe; there were not increased side effects seen with the new method of treatment.
+The R20 method is effective and safe; there were not increased side effects seen with the new method of treatment.

 What is the PicoSure Laser?

-One of the best lasers we offer for tattoo removal is the new PicoSure laser from Cynosure.
+One of the best lasers we offer is the new PicoSure laser from Cynosure.
 This breakthrough advancement in laser technology erases tattoos with fewer treatments and better results than ever before.
 Even previously treated tattoos that failed to clear from a different laser can be removed.
 PicoSure targets unwanted ink more effectively than some other lasers.
 The PicoSure laser successfully removes notoriously hard to remove ink colors, such as blue and green, as well as tattoos that have been previously treated with other lasers.
 Some of the benefits of the PicoSure laser include fewer treatments, improved recovery time, and quicker results, all thanks to PicoSure’s cutting edge picosecond technology.
 Speak to your Schweiger Dermatology Group provider to see if the PicoSure laser is right for you.